 A jobholder will be free to opt out of either type of scheme, once he or she has been automatically enrolled.
 But while they remain an active member, their employer will be required to pay a minimum level of pension contributions.

 If a jobholder opts out within a month from the day they officially become a member of a scheme, they will be treated as if they had never been a member of the pension scheme and any payments made by them to the pension will be refunded.
 If they choose to opt out after this period, depending on the scheme, the payments already made may not be refunded and will remain in the pension scheme until they retire.

 If a worker opts out or stops saving into their employer’s pension scheme but later decides they want to join again, they can do so.
 The employer has to accept them back once in every 12-month period.
 If the worker stops paying a second time and then requests to join again within 12 months, the employer does not have to accept them the second time.

 What happens if employers do not comply with pension auto-enrolment?

 Responsibility for complying with the new rules rests with the employer.
 If an employer does not comply, it will be faced with enforcement action.
 Enforcement action starts with statutory notices and will be followed by penalty notices, the amount of which will depend on the number of staff in the organisation.
 Civil action may also be taken through the courts to recover penalties.

-If you have questions about any of the issues raised in this article or about employment law in general, please contact us on 0117 904 6000.
+If you have questions about any of the issues raised in this article or about employment law in general, please contact our Employment Law team or call us on 0117 904 6000.